cpcdoy/cpcdoy.github.io/content/articles/cv/tp-3.md

 ![train_res](/images/tp-3/train_res.png)
 *<center><small>A nice t-shirt we generated!</small></center>*

-The results look simple, but this method can be scaled on bigger datasets to produce better results but needs better hardware and longer training time.
+The results look simple since we haven't trained the model for a long time, but this method can be scaled for more epochs, also on bigger datasets to produce better results but we need better hardware and longer training times.

 You can also run inference at the end of the notebook yourself in the `Test The Model` section at the end, that will generate random images of clothes.